Psychiatric Nursing (Year 1) 2023-2024

 If you want to play a role in advancing the mental health and well-being of individuals, families and communities, this Psychiatric Nursing program will appeal to you.

-Psychiatric Nursing is a two-and-a-half-year diploma program delivered through blended learning via classes, labs and practicums.
-Experienced faculty will help you link theory with practice to help clients with mental illness, psychiatric disorders and developmental and/or cognitive difficulties function at their maximum potential.
-You will build a strong foundation in psychiatric nursing practice, including health assessment and interventions; mental health challenges; counselling models and therapeutic relationships; family and community partnerships; psychotropic pharmacology; and addictions and forensics.
+Psychiatric Nursing is a two-and-a-half-year diploma program delivered via classes, labs and practicums.
+Experienced faculty will help you link theory with practice to help clients with mental illness, psychiatric disorders and developmental and/or cognitive difficulties to function at their maximum potential.
+You will build a strong foundation in psychiatric nursing practice including health assessment and interventions; mental health challenges; counselling models and therapeutic relationships; family and community partnerships; psychotropic pharmacology; and addictions and forensics.

 This program is accredited by Saskatchewan Polytechnic, one of the most respected providers of nursing education in Canada.
 This Psychiatric Nursing program is recognized by the Registered Psychiatric Nurses Association of Saskatchewan, as well as the College of Registered Psychiatric Nurses of Alberta (CRPNA), College of Registered Psychiatric Nurses of British Columbia (CRPNBC), and College of Registered Psychiatric Nurses of Manitoba (CRPNM).